Program: M.F.A., Art

 ART 660 Advanced Studio Problems in Ceramics Design (3-3-3-3)

-All elective courses must be selected in consultation with the graduate advisor.
+All elective courses must be selected in consultation with a graduate advisor.

 Select from the following: